 Experience: Beaufort, North Carolina

-The County Seat of The Crystal Coast, the third official town to be Established in North Carolina, after Bath & Edenton, in 1709, originally called “Fishtowne”, and with a current population of just over 4,000 full-time residents, Beaufort~by~the~Sea is one of the most charming and enchanting towns of the the South that you will ever grace.
+The County Seat of The Crystal Coast, the fourth official town to be Established in North Carolina (after Bath, New Bern, & Edenton) in 1713 and with a current population of just over 4,000 full-time residents, Beaufort~by~the~Sea is one of the most charming and enchanting towns of the the South that you will ever grace.
 No one visits Beaufort (pronounced Bo-Fert) North Carolina and forgets or regrets their time spent in this vintage maritime town.

 But do you know what is better than visiting Beaufort?
 Living, working, raising a family, being a part of the community, and retiring in Beaufort.
 In this article, we want to highlight some of the ideas, places, facts, and events that make Beaufort not just a nice place to tour in the summer but a great place to call Home, year round.